nsg-ethz/p4-learning/README.md

 A big part of the materials come from the *Advanced Topics in Communication Networks* lecture taught at ETH Zürich.
 For more information visit our [website](https://adv-net.ethz.ch/).

 > **Attention: new update released!**
 > As of 2021, a large update in the *P4-Utils* framework has been released.
 This entails several improvements that, unfortunately, make the new prototyping platform not backward compatible with the old exercises and examples contained in this repository.
-To overcome this problem, *P4-Learning* has been updated too.
-Please find all the relevant information about the migration from the old to the new version [here](#migrate-to-the-new-version).
+Therefore, *P4-Learning* has been updated too: you can find all the relevant information about the migration from the old to the new version [here](#migrate-to-the-new-version).

 ## What will you find here?

 You will find software installation guides, lecture slides, specific development documentation, exercises, a collection of examples and much more.
 Specifically:
 - [Slides](./slides): deck of slides that go from the story of SDN and introduction to data plane programming to advanced (research level) applications.
-- [Documentation](./documentation): list of links and documents with very useful information for P4 development.
 - [Examples](./examples): a collection of examples showing how to use almost all the simple switch features.
 - [Exercises](./exercises): a set of P4 exercises with a long description and solutions.
 - [Environment Installation](./vm): a guide and scripts to install the required software to start developing P4 applications in your own machine.